The Golden Ocean: Plot

-In Spring 1740, Peter Palafox, the son of a poor Irish Protestant clergyman, is appointed midshipman aboard HMS Centurion, through the influence of Mr Walker, a Royal Naval chaplain on the same ship and an old friend of his father.
+In Spring 1740, Peter Palafox, the son of a poor Irish Protestant clergyman, is appointed midshipman aboard HMS Centurion, through the influence of Mr Walter, a Royal Naval chaplain on the same ship and an old friend of his father.
 Peter is joined by his friend Sean O'Mara, the son of his nurse, and by Peregrine FitzGerald, a fashionable young man of similar age.

 Reporting at Spithead, Peter and FitzGerald are assigned to the midshipmen’s berth, while Sean is accepted as a common seaman.
 Peter learns he was expected to have brought his own sea chest, navigation instruments, and uniform – none of which he can possibly afford.
-Fortunately, Mr Walker realises that the stone Peter wears at his throat is a valuable emerald, and arranges for its sale.
+Fortunately, Mr Walter realises that the stone Peter wears at his throat is a valuable emerald, and arranges for its sale.

 Centurion is the flagship of Commodore Anson’s squadron (comprising Centurion, Gloucester, Severn, Pearl, Wager, Tryal, Anna, and Industry) that has been tasked by the Admiralty with sailing to the Pacific (the 'Golden Ocean’) to attack Spanish shipping off Patagonia and attempt the capture of the Acapulco Galleon, a hugely rich Spanish treasure ship.
 Anson learns from Peter that his supposedly secret mission is widely known on the Irish coast, and that the Spanish have dispatched a fleet under Pizarro in response.

 Peter gradually adapts to naval discipline, despite being insulted as 'Teague' by his fellow midshipmen.
 FitzGerald, unsuited to sea life, leaves the ship at Madeira.
 Peter is supported in his studies by Eliott (navigation), Ransome (seamanship), and Keppel (morale).
 Fever claims many crew members during the Atlantic crossing; Peter falls ill but recovers during a stop at St Catherine's Island, Brazil.